The Problematic Budget Bill and Its Implications for Transportation

 - Jun 27

-The big budget bill that was recently passed by the U.S. House of Representatives and is currently being considered by the Senate is problematic in many ways.
-If passed as is, the wealthiest Americans would get huge tax cuts while the poorest would get huge cuts to food and health care aid.
-But the Telemetry market research practice focuses on issues related to transportation and mobility.
-Even those areas face big changes that are not good for the environment, public health, and potentially for road safety.
+The big budget bill recently passed by the U.S. House of Representatives is causing significant controversy.
+Now under consideration by the Senate, this bill has serious implications.
+If enacted as-is, it could provide substantial tax cuts for the wealthiest Americans.
+Conversely, the poorest citizens may face cuts to vital food and healthcare aid.
+The Telemetry market research practice focuses on critical issues related to transportation and mobility.
+These sectors are also experiencing substantial changes that may harm the environment, public health, and road safety.

 Freezing Emissions and Fuel Economy Standards

-This time, the waivers, fuel economy and emissions standards are being repealed through the legislative process by inserting them in the budget bill.
-The bill specifically repeals the fuel economy standards set by the National Highway Traffic Safety Administration for model years 2024 through 2032 and the greenhouse gas emissions standards established by the Environmental Protection Agency for the same period.
-That budget bill was passed on a straight party-line vote in the House and is currently being reviewed by the Senate.
+This time, the budget bill proposes repealing fuel economy and emissions standards through legislation.
+Specifically, it targets the standards established by the National Highway Traffic Safety Administration for model years 2024 to 2032, as well as greenhouse gas emissions standards set by the Environmental Protection Agency for the same period.
+The initial budget bill passed through the House on a strict party-line vote and is currently being reviewed by the Senate.

-If this portion of the budget bill is passed as is, corporate average fuel economy (CAFE) standards would be frozen at model year 2023 levels.
-Those requirements were 43.7 mpg for passenger cars and 31.7 mpg for light trucks.
-The U.S. light vehicle fleet already has the lowest average fuel efficiency of any major market, and if automakers choose to continue building to those standards, the U.S. market will be much farther behind the rest of the world by 2030.
+If this aspect of the bill passes, corporate average fuel economy (CAFE) standards would remain at 2023 levels.
+This freeze sets requirements at 43.7 mpg for passenger cars and 31.7 mpg for light trucks.
+The U.S. light vehicle fleet already ranks last in fuel efficiency among major markets.
+If automakers continue to build to these outdated standards, the U.S. market will fall significantly behind global competitors by 2030.

-A separate resolution was passed by both houses and signed by the president to repeal the California waivers, which have allowed the state to establish a requirement that all new vehicles sold in the state from 2035 onward be zero-emission or partial zero-emission (plug-in hybrids).
+Additionally, a separate resolution was enacted to repeal California's waivers.
+These waivers enabled the state to require that all new vehicles sold from 2035 onwards must be zero-emission or partial zero-emission (like plug-in hybrids).

 No AV Regulations for At Least a Decade

-Another budget provision has been widely discussed among technology media in the past week.
-In the past two years, a number of states have moved to enact legislation related to artificial intelligence (AI) systems.
-However, Section 43201 of the House budget bill says that for 10 years from the enactment of the law, states cannot enforce laws or regulations on AI models, AI systems, or automated decision systems.
+Another concerning budget provision has caught attention in technology media circles.
+In recent years, many states have moved to create legislation surrounding artificial intelligence (AI) systems.
+However, Section 43201 of the House budget bill imposes a ten-year hiatus on states enforcing laws or regulations pertaining to AI models, systems, or automated decision systems.

-Dr. Henry Liu, the director of MCity at the University of Michigan and his colleagues have developed a safety testing framework for AVs that they proposed to NHTSA.
-However, given the animus that the Trump administration has to regulation of any kind, the likelihood of NHTSA imposing any sort of new regulations on AVs seems like zero or less.
-While ADS developers could voluntarily adopt such evaluation frameworks, that too seems unlikely.
-The best hope for such an evaluation system would be for a third party like the Insurance Institute for Highway Safety, which already conducts independent crash testing as part of its Top Safety Pick program, to do it.
+Dr. Henry Liu, director of MCity at the University of Michigan, and his colleagues have proposed a safety testing framework for AVs to NHTSA.
+Given the Trump administration’s opposition to regulation, the chances of NHTSA instituting regulatory measures appear minimal.
+While ADS developers might voluntarily adopt these frameworks, that prospect seems unlikely.
+The best hope for an evaluation system may come from a third-party organization like the Insurance Institute for Highway Safety, which conducts independent crash tests.

 Comments